Posted by Pete Albano - January 23, 2011 | Updated October 8, 2011 | November 21, 2012 | December 9, 2012 | August 18, 2015

 Legion of Super-Heroes v.2

 I bought Legion of Super-Heroes because no other superhero book had as many heroes as LSH.
-Later on - when I became conscious of money - more heroes seemed like more bang for the buck.
+At the time, more heroes seemed like more bang for the buck.
 I also had the good fortune to read during a time when Levitz and Giffen were working on the books – their run would eventually be acknowledged as legendary.
 I realize that the names are being made fun of these days but, at the time, the names were magic: Cosmic Boy, Lightning Lad, Princess Projectra - ok, it's still magic.
 And Colossal Boy, he was the most gigantic hero I knew – bigger than Hank Pym’s Giant-Man or Bill Foster’s Goliath.
 And Wildfire, all energy under that suit.
 And I really loved the costumes on the women.
 Dawnstar.
 Oboy.
 Princess Projectra.
 Wow.
 And my absolute favorite Laura Kent.

 A Guide to Legion of Super-Heroes Comics